Diploma Vs Certificate Courses: The Ultimate Guide

-Either of these courses can be assessed in a few different ways.
-As many of them are offered online, assessment can be quite different to traditional schooling or degrees at universities.
+There are a few different ways they can be assessed.
+As many of them are delivered online, assessment can be quite different from traditional schooling, or degrees at universities.

-Those that are offered online usually provide a flexible amount of time for you to complete examinations or coursework.
+One of the perks of online assessments is you will have a healthy amount of time to complete them.
 Furthermore, they are likely to be open book due to the lack of a controlled environment.

-Moreover, there will be less assessments in comparison to university degrees due to their shorter length and less modules.
+Moreover, there will be fewer assessments in comparison to university degrees due to their shorter length and fewer modules.

-As well as less assessments, they will likely be assessed primarily by coursework that will assess your overall skill and understanding of the course.
+As well as fewer assessments, they will likely be assessed primarily by coursework which will assess your overall skill and understanding of the course.

 How to Find the Right Course for You